shanjida-alam/shanjida-alam/README.md

 <h2 align="left">About Me</h2>

 <p align="left">
 I am Shanjida Alam, a passionate problem solver with a deep love for reading and exploring new research topics.
-Currently diving into the world of Python, Django, and Natural Language Processing, I am always eager to learn and grow.
+Currently diving into the world of Machine Learning,Artificial Intelligence and Natural Language Processing, I am always eager to learn and grow.
 My journey in tech is driven by curiosity and a desire to innovate.
 I enjoy collaborating on interesting projects and sharing knowledge with the community.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shanjida-alam&label=Profile%20views&color=0e75b6&style=flat" alt="shanjida-alam" /> </p>